-Dr. Julianne Coleman (Elementary & Middle), Dr. Tracey S. Hodges (Elementary & Middle), Dr. Latrise Johnson (Middle & Secondary), Dr. Karen Spector (Middle & Secondary)
+Dr. Lori Bruner (Elementary), Dr. Julianne Coleman (Elementary & Middle), Dr. Amy Hutchison (Elementary), Dr. Latrise Johnson (Middle & Secondary), Dr. Karen Spector (Middle & Secondary)

-Dr. Lisa Fowler, Dr. Todd Hutner, Dr. Jon Shemwell, Dr. Jee Suh
+Dr. Shannon Davidson, Dr. Lisa Fowler, Dr. Jon Shemwell, Dr. Jee Suh

 Social Studies Education

-Dr. Cory Callahan, Dr. Janie Hubbard, Dr. Elizabeth Wilson
+Dr. Cory Callahan, Dr. Lisa Matherson, Dr. Tori Smith, Dr. Elizabeth Wilson